Using content feeds in Buffer

 7. How to find an RSS feed URL

-Content feeds are currently in Beta on the desktop version of Buffer.
-Learn more about how to test our Beta features here.
+Content feeds are currently available in the desktop version of Buffer.

 Content feeds live within the Create space in Buffer, so you can pull in inspiration from others as a starting place for your own post ideas.
 To help keep your feeds organized, you can group your feeds together by topic or theme in a content collection.